DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 The IRP is designed to repay some of the relocation expenses of languages or physics teacher trainees moving to England.

 If you are eligible, you’ll receive a single payment of £10,000 from the Department for Education (DfE) around the end of your first term training in England.
 You will not have to pay this money back.
 You can only receive the IRP once.

+Please note that you will not be able to use eligibility for the international relocation payment in your visa application as proof that you have enough money to support yourself.

 [Apply for the international relocation payment](/non-uk-teachers/get-an-international-relocation-payment).